 Braunsia is a genus of succulent plants in the family Aizoaceae that occur in the southwestern part of the Western Cape province of South Africa.
 The plants are shrublets or creepers characterized by serrated, partially fused leaves.

-The beautiful flowers, ranging in color from salmon to pink to white, bloom in winter and spring, opening and closing in the afternoon.
+The beautiful flowers, ranging in color from salmon to pink to white, appear in winter and spring, opening and closing in the afternoon.

 Growing Conditions and General Care

-They are easily propagated by seed and cuttings.
+These plants are easily propagated by seed and cuttings.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus